edstott/EEE1labs/DECA/Part1/Section3.md

 ## Before the lab

 The basic unit of information storage within digital circuits is the *D-type flip flop* (DFF).
-It stores the state of input `D` at the moment when the clock input changes from low to high.
+It stores the state of input `D` at the moment when the clock input (>) changes from low to high, known as a *rising edge* or *clock tick*.
-The output `Q` is equal to the stored value and it cannot change until the next rising edge of the clock, also known as a *clock tick*.
+The output `Q` is equal to the stored value and it cannot change until the next clock tick.

 ![Symbol of a D-type flip flop](graphics/dff.png)